-Delivery and assessment: We offer students the flexibility of choosing between online learning or classroom delivery.
+Delivery and assessment: All students will be enrolled into our Learning Management System and all assessments must be completed online.
+As a result, all students will require a personal computer, with access to the Internet, to successfully complete their studies.
 Assessment methods allow for the gathering of sufficient quality evidence about the student’s performance.
 Methods used include question and answer, observation and demonstration, case study and projects.

 |Unit Code||Unit Descriptor||Nominal Hrs|